 - Line a parchment paper or butter paper or wide slotted ladle or aluminum foil or plastic sheet or zip lock bag.

 - Brush it with oil and by using the murukku maker/presser slowly start to press and rotate the maker to make the dough come out of the star holed disc on the parchment paper.

 - Slowly start to rotate muruku maker/presser in circular directions, until you make a medium bangle sized circle.
 Gently but carefully flip this into the hot oil.

 - When the muruku starts to change color, flip again using a slotted ladle and fry till light golden.
 Make sure to cook evenly.
 Drain on kitchen tissue and leave it to cool.

-- Repeat the process until you finish off the dough.
+- Repeat the process until you complete the dough.

-After the use of muruku maker drop it in bowl filled with soap water for ½ hour.
-This will help in losing the dough from the maker easily and using an unused tooth brush you can easily clean the murulu maker.
+After the use of murukku maker drop it in bowl filled with soap water for ½ hour.
+This will help in losing the dough from the maker easily and using an unused tooth brush you can easily clean the murukku maker.
 Wipe dry and store in a clean place or wrapped in a plastic cover.